Please give us a call

 Day 5 – Flight to Izmir

 After breakfast, we will pick you up from the hotel and head towards the airport for the domestic flight to Izmir.
 After landing at Izmir Airport, we will drive to Kusadasi and check-in hotel, and the rest of the day is yours.
 Kusadasi is a resort and local town on the coast of the Aegean Sea.
-After dinner at the hotel, you can spend your time in the city center shopping or have some drinks at the local cafes or restaurants.

 Note: Breakfast and Dinner at the hotel.